-Students in grades 11 and 12 are eligible for membership.
-For the scholarship criterion, a student must have a cumulative average of 93% each quarter and semester.
-Students taking 2 or more Honors or AP level classes must maintain a 90% average each quarter and semester.
+Students in grades 11 and 12 will be considered for eligibility if they initially meet the academic requirement.
+For this criterion, a student must have maintained a cumulative high school average of 93%.
+Students taking 2 or more Honors or AP level classes must have maintained a cumulative high school average of 90%.
 In addition, proper classroom behavior must be displayed at all times.
-Each fall and spring, those students who meet this criterion are invited to complete a Candidate Information Form that provides the Faculty Council with information regarding the candidate's leadership and service.
+Each fall, those students who meet these criteria are invited to complete a Candidate Information Form that provides the Faculty Council with information regarding the candidate's leadership and service.